 But she added: “My wholehearted support for Pauline Hanson remains, and I look forward to the internal issues within One Nation being finally resolved for good.”

-One Nation has previously suggested that same-sex marriage could lead to child marriage and in 1996 Ms Hanson told 60 Minutes she believed homosexuality was “unnatural”.
+One Nation has previously suggested that same-sex marriage could lead to child marriage.
+In 1996 Hanson told 60 Minutes she believed homosexuality was “unnatural”.